-It's important to note that not all spine conditions can be treated using minimally invasive surgery.
-For example, in rare cases, if you have a certain spinal infection, sometimes it cannot be treated minimally invasively.
+It's important to note that not all spine conditions can be treated using minimally invasive approaches.
+For example, some spinal infections, scoliotic curves, or complex multi-level spinal procedures cannot be treated minimally invasively.

-If minimally invasive spine surgery is an option for you, your doctor will explain the types of surgery he or she recommends.
+If minimally invasive spine surgery is an option for you, your neurosurgeon or orthopaedic spine surgeon will explain the type of surgery he or she recommends.
 In most cases, MISS can effectively and safely treat your spinal condition (eg, back pain) with additional benefits—namely less post-operative pain, a shorter hospital stay, and a speedier road to recovery.

-Because of rapid advances in technology, many spine disorders now can be treated with minimally invasive surgery, so talk to your doctor about any questions or concerns you have regarding MISS.
+Because of rapid advances in technology, many spine disorders now can be treated with minimally invasive surgery, so talk to your doctor or surgeon about your questions about minimally invasive spine surgery.